The Local Lifting Property, Property FD, and stability of approximate representations

 As discussed above, our first goal in this paper is to expand the class of groups with the LLP and RFD.
 Actually, we typically prove something stronger: the LP rather than the LLP, and property FD rather than RFD.

-For amenable groups, the LLP has been known for fifty years, thanks to the Choi-Effros lifting theorem \cite{Choi:1976aa}.
+For amenable groups, the LLP has been known for fifty years, thanks to the Choi--Effros lifting theorem \cite{Choi:1976aa}.
 Property FD for amenable groups is equivalent to residual finiteness, so also quite well-understood.

 Both properties were also known for free groups, and known to be closed under some important operations such as free products (for the (L)LP and RFD, and we prove this also for FD) and certain semi-direct products with amenable groups: see Sections \ref{s:plp} and \ref{s:fd} for detailed background and references.
 Our main results substantially increase the known class of examples as follows.